 Were the songs recorded to tape, or had you already transitioned to using DAWs?

 Speaking of tape, I remember we had an incident with one of Natalie’s songs.
 I can’t remember which one it was, though I think it was “Smoke”.
 We’d already recorded the vocals, and she had flown back to London.
 During the mix, I heard this horrible noise from the tape room.
 I ran in, and there were pieces of tape flying through the air.
-The 2-inch master had stretched and broken.
+The two-inch master had stretched and broken!
 Obviously, I came unglued.
 It’s not like we would have been able to recover the song if the damage was too severe.
-The 2nd engineer sent me away for 2 hours saying, “We’re gonna figure this out”.
+The second engineer sent me away for two hours saying, “We’re gonna figure this out“.
 Sure enough, they were able to splice in missing parts in the bridge, and luckily most of the damage came from parts where there weren’t any vocals, so we lucked out.

-I see in your discography that you have some notable music placements in TV, such as the Vampire Diaries.
+I see in your discography that you have some notable music placements in TV, such as The Vampire Diaries.
 Tell me about your experience in this field.

 Interesting.
 Well, lets jump into the first Plumb album.
 Where was that recorded?

-We wanted to lean into the drummers instincts, instead of having a pre-conceived notion of what they should play, which would have constricted them.
+We wanted to lean into the drummer’s instincts, instead of having a pre-conceived notion of what they should play, which would have constricted them.
 So we gave them a click track and let them play until they came up with something intriguing.
-During the recording process, we’d do things like swap out the snare for something else, or throw towels over the drum kit, or send the drum mic signals into an amp.
+During the recording process, we’d do things like swap out the snare for something else, or throw towels over the drum kit, or send the drum signals into an amp.

 Elaborate on that.
 Why send a drum signal into an amp?

 If we had a Shure 57 mic on the snare, we would send the signal it into the board, but then back into the room to a Fender amp, which would bleed back into the mic.
-But sometimes it was more about getting that amp resonance into other mics in the room as bleed.
+But sometimes it was more about getting the amp resonance into other mics in the room as bleed.

-The thing about recording to tape was that on 2-inch tape, you only had 24 tracks.
+The thing about recording to tape was that on two-inch tape, you only had 24 tracks.
 One of them had to be dedicated to time-code, and then you’d leave one track blank so that you didn’t erode the time code.
 So now you have 22 tracks.
 But because we only recorded drums in the beginning, we could use all the tracks just for that.
-So we had an amp channel, distant mic channel, etc. We’d do mixes of just the drums, and then re-use them in a 2-track format.
+So we had an amp channel, a distant mic channel, etc. We’d do mixes of just the drums, and then re-use them in a two-track format.

 Do you remember what board was used for those recordings?
 And mics?